SuperDARNCanada/borealis/docs/source/dsp_chain_in_detail.rst

 As the filter "slides" along the samples, we are effectively getting a different window of the input samples.
 The curves in Figure 4 depict the analog mixer sequence for each windowed view of the input samples (the legend corresponds to the output sample number).
-In Borealis, there is only one mixer sequence - the top curve.
-As we apply the filter and "slide" along the input samples, we then have a phase difference between Borealis and its equivalent analog system.
+In Borealis, there is only one mixer sequence - the top (blue) curve.
+As we convolve with the filter and "slide" along the input samples, we then have a phase difference between Borealis and its equivalent analog system.
 This difference is fairly simple to correct.
 If the oscillator has phase :math:`{\phi}_0 = 0` when it mixes with the zeroth sample, then it will have phase :math:`\phi_1 = 2\pi\frac{f_o}{F_s}` when it mixes with the first sample, :math:`\phi_2 = 2\pi\frac{f_o}{F_s}2` when it mixes with the second sample, and so on.
 The general formula is :math:`\phi_k = 2\pi\frac{f_o}{F_s}k`, where :math:`f_o` is the oscillator frequency, :math:`F_s` is the data sampling rate, and :math:`k` is the index of the newest sample.
-Borealis applies this correction after applying the filter and decimating, to reduce the number of mathematical operations.
+Borealis applies this correction after applying the filter and downsampling, to reduce the number of mathematical operations.
 So, for a downsampling rate of :math:`R`, the phase correction for sample :math:`k` after downsampling is :math:`\phi_k = 2\pi\frac{f_o}{F_s}Rk`.